 Read on for a complete technical architecture breakdown, side-by-side comparisons, and the conceptual framework necessary to understand modern semiconductor design.

-A Central Processing Unit (CPU) is the primary functional component of a computer responsible for executing program instructions.
-It processes data by performing basic arithmetic, logic, controlling, and input/output operations.
-Think of the CPU as a conceptual job title or the functional role of the brain within a computing system.
+A Central Processing Unit (CPU) is the functional component of a computing system responsible for executing program instructions.
+It performs arithmetic, logic, control, and input/output operations.
+The term describes what a component does, not what it physically looks like or how it is manufactured.

-- The Arithmetic Logic Unit (ALU): Performs all mathematical and logical operations.
+- The Arithmetic Logic Unit (ALU): Executes all mathematical and logical operations

-The term CPU has existed since the 1940s.
-Early CPUs were not single chips; they were massive cabinets filled with vacuum tubes, and later, multiple boards filled with discrete transistors.
+The term CPU dates to the 1940s.
+Early CPUs were not chips they were rooms filled with vacuum tubes, then cabinets of discrete transistors.
+The physical form changed dramatically over decades; the functional definition did not.

 CPU vs Microprocessor Difference: The Function vs Hardware Distinction